 Peruse a Farmers Market

 Perhaps the greatest casualty of the cold is the end of the growing season for Wisconsin’s farms and gardeners.
 That also means that (most) farmers markets will be shutting down for the season sometime in October.
-Lucky for you, we compiled a list of 20 markets that still have a few weeks left to go.
 But even after it gets cold, there are several indoor, year-round markets to check out, such as the one at Mitchell Park Conservatory, another in Oconomowoc and there’s always the Milwaukee Public Market.

 Hit up Your Favorite Beer Garden One Last Time